onegreyonewhite/easyrest/README.md

 ## Developing External Plugins

-External plugins allow you to extend EasyREST with support for different database backends or caching systems.
-A single plugin binary can provide implementations for either the `DBPlugin` interface, the `CachePlugin` interface, or both.
+External plugins allow you to extend EasyREST with support for different database backends, caching systems, or authentication mechanisms.
+A single plugin binary can provide implementations for the `DBPlugin` interface, the `CachePlugin` interface, the `AuthPlugin` interface, or any combination of them.

-To create an external plugin (e.g., for MySQL DB and Redis Cache):
+To create an external plugin:

 1.  **Create a New Repository:**
-    For instance, create a repository named `easyrest-plugin-mysql-redis`.
+    For instance, create a repository named `easyrest-my-custom-plugin`.

 2.  **Import Required Modules:**
     In your plugin's `go.mod`, add the necessary EasyREST and go-plugin dependencies: